 2. Mental Stimulation

 Mental stimulation is key to keeping your dog’s brain active.
 Interactive toys and training sessions can significantly enhance their cognitive engagement.
+If you want another way to stay connected during the day, a WaggleCam Pro pet camera can help you check in and interact from anywhere.

 - Tip: Introduce puzzle toys that challenge your dog to solve problems for treats.
 Simple games like hide-and-seek with their favorite toys can also stimulate their mind effectively.